zng-ui/zng/TODO/topics/Performance.md

     - gleam uses a `Rc<dyn Gl>` for the OpenGL functions.
     - There are obscure bugs with sending OpenGL contexts across threads, maybe review using `surfman` again.

-# Tracing

-* The `tracing` trace is pretty slow, maybe because we need to allocate debug string for each entry.
-  - Already offloading everything possible to another thread.
-* Try `minitrace-rust` see if it is faster/more accurate than `tracing`.
-  - Or some other alternative crate?
-  - Browsers collect trace by ID, ideally our "ID" would be a static str but the tracing API does not allow it.

 # Code Bloat

 * The main crate generates a massive amount of "llvm-lines".